skichrome/Go4Lunch/README.md

 ## Firebase Configuration

-You will also need a Firebase project to be able to compile this project.
+You will also need a [Firebase](https://console.firebase.google.com/u/0/) project to be able to compile this project.
-After you have created the project you have to enable Authentication from email, google, twitter and facebook.
+After you have created the project you have to download google-services.json and replace the content in the project file with your version, and you have to enable Authentication from email, google, twitter and facebook.
 You will also need to enable and configure Cloud Firestore And for facebook and twitter authentication you will also need tokens from these social networks.
 The tokens needs to be placed in file in `values/twitter_facebook_api.xml`